 Why a Plan Matters

 Research has shown that consumers who have a plan in place tend to feel more positive about their financial situation and are able to make more progress to create lasting security.
 Read How to Create and Stick with your Financial Plan to discover strategies to improve your financial well-being.

 A financial advisor will help you make some decisions about how to move forward with your financial goals, including understanding your risk tolerance as well as your investment timeframes.
 These factors allow them to show you how to overcome challenges that you may be dealing with, such as saving for the future or college, and protecting your family if something happens to you.

 Why People Leave Financial Advisors

 Some of the reasons people leave their financial advisors include their advisor’s inability to communicate effectively to help them achieve their goals, dissatisfaction with the returns on their investments and high fees.
-Our advisors are employees of SchoolsFirst FCU and want to build a relationship with you that isn’t about their own personal gain, but rather your financial well-being and world-class Member service.

 Extra Credit provides general information to help improve our Member’s financial lives.
 Every situation is different, so please contact us at 800.462.8328, ext.
 4116, option 2 for guidance on your specific needs.
 The advice provided in Extra Credit is not intended to serve as a substitute for speaking to a financial advisor who can help tailor a solution for you.